MicrosoftDocs/VBA-Docs/api/Publisher.WebTextBox.ReturnDataLabel.md

 # WebTextBox.ReturnDataLabel property (Publisher)

-Returns or sets a **String** that represents the text used by the web page to label the specified web object when the page is submitted.
+Returns or sets a **String** that represents the text used by the webpage to label the specified web object when the page is submitted.
 Read/write.

 ## Syntax